 How JG Ballard predicted social media, in 1977by Toby Manhire

-The celebrated British writer imagined a very Facebook-ish future in a Vogue essay 36 years ago.
+The celebrated British writer imagined a very Facebook-ish future in a Vogue essay four decades ago.

 It’s from Vogue, and titled “The future of the future”: